hyung8758/Korean_FA/README.md

 - `--pronunciation-dictionary PATH`: apply exact-token pronunciation overrides from a UTF-8 TSV file.
 See [pronunciation dictionary notes](docs/pronunciation-dictionary.md).
 - `--report PATH`: atomically write a versioned JSON run report containing relative paths, options, outcomes, attempt counts, and engine metadata (`report_path=PATH`).
 Transcript contents are not copied into the report.
 - `--quality-report PATH`: write a separate heuristic TextGrid quality report after alignment (`quality_report_path=PATH`). `review` identifies recordings worth checking; it is not an alignment failure or confidence score.
 See [quality diagnostic notes](docs/alignment-quality.md).

+For hosts that need a stricter native-library limit, set `KOREANFA_THREADS_PER_JOB` to a positive integer.
+It defaults to `1` for each file worker.

 ### Pronunciation dictionary and OOV checks